Citroën CX: Prominent owners

 In France, the CX Prestige model was used by the French government, including former president Jacques Chirac, who kept using the CX officially many years after it had left production.

 In addition to the 15 converted CX limousines used as state cars between 1978 and 1989 by Erich Honecker, the Citroën CX found use by many other senior SED party officials and government departments of East Germany, with 13 CX Prestige Turbos found to be in the Stasi vehicle fleet.

 Elena Ceaușescu, Deputy Prime Minister of Romania (and wife of Romania's Communist dictator Nicolae Ceaușescu), was given a CX Prestige by King Juan Carlos I of Spain, which she used until her execution in 1989.

 Rainier III, Prince of Monaco and his wife Grace Kelly owned two CXs, a 1981 CX Reflex D Break and a 1980 CX 2400 Pallas, which were both auctioned in July 2012.

 Mário Soares the Prime Minister of Portugal used a CX with the license plate POR, while the CX of Henrik, Prince Consort of Denmark sported the license plate Crown 101.

 Henri, Grand Duke of Luxembourg, had a special Landaulet created by Henri Chapron for his 1981 wedding.

 Other royal and government figures who drove CXs include Harald V, King of Norway, Panamanian dictator Manuel Noriega, Chilean dictator Augusto Pinochet, Prince Bernhard of The Netherlands, and Prince Alphonse, Duke of Anjou and Cádiz.

 Italian investigative journalist Carmine Pecorelli was investigating former prime minister Aldo Moro's 1978 kidnapping and murder, when he himself was shot and killed by an unknown assailant, while driving his CX in Rome, in March 1979.

 Prominent owners also include Carlos Santana and Johan Cruyff.

+British car journalist Jeremy Clarkson used a white CX Safari converted into a motorhome as part of a challenge on Episode 4 of Series 15 of Top Gear.
+Clarkson would also use a CX Safari, albeit unmodified, in The Grand Tour special "Carnage à Trois".